-The two-year Master’s programme in Water Science and Management will give you an in-depth understanding of modern water management techniques and water policies from a sustainable development perspective.
+Do you want to contribute to sustainable water management?
+The two-year Water Science and Management Master’s programme will give you an in-depth understanding of modern water management techniques and water policies from a sustainable development perspective.
 You will gain an understanding of water’s role with regard to humanity and nature as well as the societal impact of interventions in the water cycle.

 Water management in a wider context